EddieHubCommunity/open-source-practice/README.md

 - Open the `README.md` file

-- **Add your name to the section that matches your Initial in [this list](https://github.com/EddieHubCommunity/hacktoberfest-practice#hacktoberfest-community), make sure that your name in alphabetical order.
+- **Add your name to the section that matches your Initial is in [this list](https://github.com/EddieHubCommunity/hacktoberfest-practice#hacktoberfest-community), make sure that your name in alphabetical order.
 Then save your changes.**

 - For example
   `- [Full Name](https://github.com/your-username)`